juananpe/telegram-mcp/README.md

    The password may be required if you have two-factor authentication enabled.

-### Claude Desktop Configuration
+### Client Configuration

-Configure Claude Desktop to recognize the Exa MCP server.
+Example of Configuring Claude Desktop to recognize the Telegram MCP server.

 1. Open the Claude Desktop configuration file:
     - in MacOS, the configuration file is located at `~/Library/Application Support/Claude/claude_desktop_config.json`